GATOS. VIII. On the physical origin of the extended MIR emission in AGN: Observational and theoretical evidences

 \subsection{The 9.7\,$\mu$m silicate feature}

 The dusty winds are thought to be optically thin and have a large covering factor along the polar direction at radius $\sim100$ pc \citep[e.g.,][]{Asmus2016,Asmus2019}.
-Under this condition, the dusty winds should not show a $9.7 \mu$m silicate feature in absorption.
+Under this condition, the dusty winds should not show a $9.7\,\mu$m silicate feature in absorption.
 According to dusty wind models \citep{Hoenig2017}, these dusty winds must be silicate-poor, as this dust is launched from the inner region of the torus, where silicates should be sublimated.
 We extract the spectra of the extended MIR emission without the core ($39-450$ pc) for the AGN in our sample (Figure \ref{fig:figX}) and estimate the silicate feature $\tau_{\rm{9.7\mu m}}=-\ln(F_{9.7\mu m}/F_{\rm{c}})$, where $F_{9.7\mu m}$ and $F_{c}$ are the observed and interpolated continuum fluxes at $9.7~\mu$m.
 We interpolated the continuum over the silicate feature within the $7.8-13~\mu$m wavelength range.
 We find that all objects have a silicate feature in absorption in the range of $\tau_{9.7\mu m} = 0.32-1.85$.
-Note that the PAHs contaminate this estimation, which causes an overestimation of the silicate features.
+The $7.7\,\mu$m PAH feature affects the determination of the $9.7\,\mu$m silicate feature very challenging.
+Specifically, this feature in the extended spectra causes an overestimation of the silicate features.
+Here, we are interested in the $9.7\,\mu$m silicate feature itself rather than in an accurate estimation of it.
+The result of measuring the $9.7\,\mu$m silicate feature is already a result to discuss in the context of the polar winds.
+We note that NGC\,3081 and MCG-05-23-016 have the shallowest feature, and in combination with the $7.7\,\mu$m PAH feature, makes it a tentative detection.
+The MIR spectra of NGC\,3081 using CanariCam on the 10.4-m Gran Telescopio Canarias \citep{GM2013} and of MCG-05-23-016 using MRS/JWST \citep{EA2025} show a shallow $9.7\,\mu$m silicate feature confirming the detection.
 This result indicates that the observed extended continuum emission arises from a dust component in the host galaxy for ESO137-G034 and NGC\,5728, and by a dust lane for NGC\,3081 and NGC\,7172.
 This silicate feature is present in the extended emission for the point-like dominated sources, MCG-05-23-016 and NGC\,5506, due to the extended emission of the central PSF.
 For MCG-05-23-016 and NGC\,5506, the core and extended SEDs show different shapes at the longest wavelength, which indicates that there may be an extended cold dust component.
 This component may be the extended emission along the dust lane direction observed at $11.2~\mu$m narrow-band image, which is also observed by \citet{GB2016}.
 The detection of silicate absorption rules out that the dust emission observed in several of our objects arises from dusty winds in the NLR.